Mastercard Transaction Link Identifier (TLID)

 }

-The transaction_references field is optional in the request.
-When omitted, EBANX continues to handle TLID extraction and storage transparently from the acquirer's authorization response.
+The transaction_references field must be provided when the TLID is available.
+Supplying it ensures correct transaction linkage and may improve processing performance.
+When omitted, EBANX continues to handle TLID extraction and storage from the acquirer's authorization response where supported.

 Response examples

 When available, the TLID is returned inside the transaction_references array in the payment response.
-This applies to both successful and declined transactions.
+This applies to successful transactions and, when the acquirer returns the TLID during the authorization attempt, to declined transactions as well.
 Below are examples for the /ws/direct and /ws/query endpoints.

 Successful payment — /ws/direct